 Yes we do.
 The closest departure locations for flights to Denali is Talkeetna, and we have four different tours in the area.
 We are the only helicopter company with permission to land right at the Historic Sheldon Mountain House in the middle of Denali National Park; a very exclusive and unique experience!
 If you prefer to fly from Anchorage we would be happy to create a custom package for you.

 We take cash plus all major credit cards and debit cards: Visa, MasterCard, Discover and American Express.

 Do you have age or physical ability limits?

 No we don’t.
 Climbing in and out of the helicopter requires some agility, but if you can walk up a short flight of stairs you should be ok.
 Children have to be supervised at all times, this is why we require 2 adults to accompany children.
-The tours are not physically challenging though the Glacier landing involves glacier hiking which makes it a bit more strenuous tour including some moderate elevation differences, but if you prefer you can stay in the helicopter.
+Most tours are not physically challenging though the glacier landing involves glacier walking.
+While we will equip you with crampons you need a decent balance to enjoy this activity, but if you prefer you can stay around the helicopter.

-Callus for wheelchair access: we enjoy showing taking you out and there are several great options.
+Call us for wheelchair access: we enjoy showing taking you out and there are several great options including the dogsled tours.

 What if my tour is canceled due to weather?

 We check the weather all the time to make sure we only fly when the conditions are safe.
 If we think it’s not safe we don’t fly.
 In that case we can try to change the departure time if the weather improves during the day so it’s good to be flexible in your plans.
 If we cannot wait or reschedule and have to cancel a flight because of weather we will gladly refund 100% of your trip.
 If you have booked through a travel agent we will refund the agent who will in turn refund you.